 A trip down memory lane to Hummingbird Cake.

 I had never heard of this cake until about 8 years ago when I visited New Orleans.
 It was also my first time visiting any of the Southern states in America.
 Man O Man the food was amazing, even for a vegetarian like me and the desserts, well I came back a few pounds heavier shall we say.

-Lets work from the outside in.
-The outside and canter of this hummingbird cake is covered in a thick layer of tangy sweet vanilla infused cream cheese frosting.
+Let’s work from the outside in.
+The outside and centre of this hummingbird cake is covered in a thick layer of tangy sweet vanilla infused cream cheese frosting.
 I adore cream cheese frosting, but it can be a bit of a nightmare to make in the UK.
-Even good quality full fat cream cheese has a pretty high water content.
+Even good quality full-fat cream cheese has pretty high water content.
 And this can turn your frosting to watery gloop very quickly.
 The cream cheese found in America is thicker and creamier.
-So you must strain your cream cheese if you can through some muslin and work quickly and do not over beat / whip your frosting.
+So you must strain your cream cheese if you can through some muslin and work quickly and do not over beat/whip your frosting.
 These few steps if using UK cream cheese will give you great cream cheese frosting.
 If you are in America then do as you normally do.

 - 2 teaspoon baking soda

 - 90 grams light brown sugar (1/2 cup)

 - 25 grams toasted coconut flakes (5 tablespoons)

 - 2 large eggs

 - 240 millilitres light flavourless oil (1 cup)